 * Expects 2017 refining margins to stay strong

-* Says regional demand to support diesel, gasoline margins
+* Says regional demand to support diesel, gasoline margins in 2017

 * Sees Q1 gasoil, fuel oil cracks remaining firm

 * Plans less scheduled maintenances in 2017 (Adds PIX to slug)

 By Jane Chung